 The follow-up of child and family service development includes items on commitment made by local organisations, local management groups, trainers' training and local training of personnel.
 Each municipality has a contract in to the LTC approach together with the Council of Oulu Region.
 Programme maintenance and sustainability includes items on how LTC activities are adopted into the regular activity of all child and family services, and how LTC activities are maintained by local organisations.
-Problem-solving ability includes how to tackle children's health issues as an activity of its own, and how participants work together to plan actions.
+Problem solving ability includes how to tackle children's health issues as an activity of its own, and how participants work together to plan actions.

-Online questionnaires are sent out by e-mail to each local management group once a year, in January, and the respondents fill in the questionnaire themselves.
+Online questionnaires are sent out by email to each local management group once a year, in January, and the respondents fill in the questionnaire themselves.
 Additional requests are made until data from each participating municipality are received.
-Then the intervention phase (control phase, training and implementing phase, and constant actions) is recorded for each municipality at baseline and after each of the four following intervention periods, i.e. calendar year.
+Then the intervention Table 22013 School Health Promotion study survey ofeighth and ninth graders in comprehensive schools in themunicipalities of the Council of Oulu Region phase (control phase, training and implementing phase and constant actions) is recorded for each municipality at baseline and after each of the four following intervention periods, that is, calendar year.